bips-hb/MissARF/README.md

 # Imputation benchmark for "Missing value imputation with adversarial random forests - MissARF"
-This repository contains the code for the simulation study and real data example in the paper "Missing value imputation with adversarial random forests -- MissARF" by P. Golchian, J. Kapar, D. Watson, M. Wright.
-It compares MissARF with other state-of-the-art imputation algorithms.
+This repository contains the code for the simulation study and real data example in the paper {https://arxiv.org/abs/2507.15681}[Missing value imputation with adversarial random forests &mdash; MissARF] by P. Golchian, J. Kapar, D. Watson, M. Wright.
+It compares MissARF with other state-of-the-art imputation algorithms and is currently under review.

 **Note that a HPC cluster is required to run the benchmark experiments in a reasonable amount of time.**